MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Users/Update-MgUser.md

     - `[Sets <IMicrosoftGraphTermStoreSet1[]>]`: Collection of all sets available in the term store.
 This relationship can only be used to load a specific term set.
   - `[TermStores <IMicrosoftGraphTermStore1[]>]`: The collection of termStores under this site.

-IDENTITIES <IMicrosoftGraphObjectIdentity\[]>: Represents the identities that can be used to sign in to this user account.
+IDENTITIES <IMicrosoftGraphObjectIdentity[]>: Represents the identities that can be used to sign in to this user account.
 An identity can be provided by Microsoft (also known as a local account), by organizations, or by social identity providers such as Facebook, Google, and Microsoft, and tied to a user account.
 May contain multiple items with the same signInType value.
 Returned only on $select.
 Supports $filter (eq) including on null values, only where the signInType is not userPrincipalName.
   - `[Issuer <String>]`: Specifies the issuer of the identity, for example facebook.com.For local accounts (where signInType is not federated), this property is the local B2C tenant default domain name, for example contoso.onmicrosoft.com.For external users from other Azure AD organization, this will be the domain of the federated organization, for example contoso.com.Supports $filter.
 512 character limit.
   - `[IssuerAssignedId <String>]`: Specifies the unique identifier assigned to the user by the issuer.
 The combination of issuer and issuerAssignedId must be unique within the organization.
-Represents the sign-in name for the user, when signInType is set to emailAddress or userName (also known as local accounts).When signInType is set to: emailAddress, (or a custom string that starts with emailAddress like emailAddress1) issuerAssignedId must be a valid email addressuserName, issuerAssignedId must be a valid local part of an email addressSupports $filter.
-100 character limit.
+Represents the sign-in name for the user, when signInType is set to emailAddress or userName (also known as local accounts).When signInType is set to: emailAddress, (or a custom string that starts with emailAddress like emailAddress1) issuerAssignedId must be a valid email addressuserName, issuerAssignedId must begin with alphabetical character or number, and can only contain alphanumeric characters and the following symbols: - or Supports $filter.
+64 character limit.
   - `[SignInType <String>]`: Specifies the user sign-in types in your directory, such as emailAddress, userName, federated, or userPrincipalName. federated represents a unique identifier for a user from an issuer, that can be in any format chosen by the issuer.
 Setting or updating a userPrincipalName identity will update the value of the userPrincipalName property on the user object.
 The validations performed on the userPrincipalName property on the user object, for example, verified domains and acceptable characters, will be performed when setting or updating a userPrincipalName identity.
 Additional validation is enforced on issuerAssignedId when the sign-in type is set to emailAddress or userName.
 This property can also be set to any custom string.

-INFERENCECLASSIFICATION `<IMicrosoftGraphInferenceClassification>`: inferenceClassification
+INFERENCECLASSIFICATION <IMicrosoftGraphInferenceClassification>: inferenceClassification
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[Id <String>]`: The unique idenfier for an entity.
 Read-only.
   - `[Overrides <IMicrosoftGraphInferenceClassificationOverride[]>]`: A set of overrides for a user to always classify messages from specific senders in certain ways: focused, or other.
 Read-only.
 Nullable.